 We also conduct a variety of gatherings on a regular basis.
 These include powwows, a traditional social celebration which includes drumming, dancing, traditional games, eating, and gathering of families; story telling of traditional stories that are meaningful to our culture; art markets where local artists, and crafts people can sell their products in an outdoor open market; music concerts; bazaars, family fun days for gaming and food and presentations; and movies.

 We welcome schools and groups by appointment only.
 Please call us at 406-675-0160 or use the drop-down menu to fill out the request.
 Fees may apply see schedule included in the drop-down menu.

-DUE TO COVID-19 increases we have postponed all group activities until further notice.
 Please call 406-675-0160 if you want to schedule a visit, tour or activity either here or at your site.